Love-Liberty/Love-Liberty/README.md

 The system plays recorded sounds based on which kind of commands are issued.

 I am likely to describe 2 & 3 in videos on YouTube at some time.

+---
+4 Spreadsheet
+---

+This is a plan for the future of spreedsheets making use of structured data instead of the conventional 2 dimensional array.

 <!---